La vivienda en La Habana Vieja. Desarrollo histórico, problemática actual y programas en curso

 This work is licensed under a Creative Commons Attribution 4.0 International License.

-© CSIC. © UPV/EHU.
-Manuscripts published in both the printed and online versions of this Journal are the property of Consejo Superior de Investigaciones Científicas and Universidad del País Vasco/Euskal Herriko Unibertsitatea, and quoting this source is a requirement for any partial or full reproduction.All contents of this electronic edition, except where otherwise noted, are distributed under a “Creative Commons Attribution 4.0 International” (CC BY 4.0) License.
-You may read here the basic information and the legal text of the license.
-The indication of the CC BY 4.0 License must be expressly stated in this way when necessary.
+All contents of this electronic edition, except where otherwise noted, are distributed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
+You may read the basic information and the legal text of the licence.
+The indication of the CC BY 4.0 licence must be expressly stated in this way when necessary.

-Self-archiving in repositories, personal webpages or similar, of any version other than the published by the Editor, is not allowed.
+Self-archiving in repositories, personal webpages or similar, of any version other than the final version of the work produced by the publisher, is not allowed.